RamakrishnanSU/Event-Pro/README.md

-# Event Planner
+# Event Pro

 ## Project Description

-Event Planner is a web-based tool that helps users organize and manage events such as parties, conferences, or workshops.
+Event Pro is a web-based tool that helps users organize and manage events such as parties, conferences, or workshops.
 It allows users to input event details, manage attendees, assign tasks, visualize progress, and analyze event data to improve planning efficiency.

 ## Features